1. Home

 NACVA CVA Exam Overview :

-Exam Name Certified Valuation Analysts
+Exam Name: Certified Valuation Analysts

-Exam Code CVA
+Exam Code: CVA

-Actual Exam Duration 120 minutes
+Actual Exam Duration: 120 minutes

-Expected no. of Questions in Actual Exam 90
+Expected no. of Questions in Actual Exam: 90

-See Expected Questions NACVA CVA Expected Questions in Actual Exam
+See Expected Questions: NACVA CVA Expected Questions in Actual Exam

-NACVA CVA Exam Topics :
+NACVA CVA Exam Objectives :

 Section Weight Objectives